karmatripping/KarmaViz/README.md

 python -m pytest tests/  # Run tests
 ```

----

-## 📄 License

-KarmaViz is licensed for **Personal Use Only**.

-### ✅ **Permitted Uses**
-- Personal entertainment and visualization
-- Educational purposes and learning
-- Personal creative projects
-- Private demonstrations

-### ❌ **Prohibited Uses**
-- Commercial performances or events
-- Public performances or exhibitions
-- Distribution of modified versions
-- Any revenue-generating activities

-For commercial licensing, please contact: **karma@karmaviz.biz**

-See [LICENSE.md](LICENSE.md) for complete terms.

----

 ## ☕ Support the Project

 **KarmaViz represents hundreds of hours of passionate development work!**